 Semi-Automated offside technology future

-The use of the semi-Automated offside technology shows us a future where the role of technology is bound to increase.
+The use of semi-Automated offside technology shows us a future where the role of technology is bound to increase.
 The technology could become as controversial as the VAR was at the start of the 2017-18 Premier League as people officials come to terms with it.

 Here's the key 3D animation for the Semi-Automated Offside Technology which will be used in the Champions League.